mdn/kuma/docs/wsgi.rst

 Overview
 ========

-Setting up Kitsune to run as a WSGI application is fairly straightforward.
-You will need to install the requirements and clone the vendor repo as described in `installation.rst <installation.rst>`_.
+Setting up Kuma to run as a WSGI application is fairly straightforward.
+You will need to install the requirements and clone the vendor repo as described in the :doc:`installation docs <installation>`.

-There are 3 steps once Kitsune is installed:
+There are 3 steps once Kuma is installed:

 * Set the document root.
 * Set up aliases.